cysouw/germanverbs/text/text.md

 The second largest group are fixed-preverbial verbs based on an adjective root (195 examples, 6% of all verb stems).^[`SELECT * WHERE like(a.VERB, "%- %") && a.ADJEKTIV != " "`] For example, an adjective like *dumm* 'stupid' can be used as a verb stem with a prefix *verdummen* 'become stultified'.
 In contrast, the verb \**dummen* without a preverbial does not exist.
 Because of the large size of this group, these examples are not all listed here.
 These 195 examples are part of a total of 375 verbs that have an adjective stem (see [@sec:stem-adjective]).
 The remaining 180 adjective-based verbs can also be used without any preverbial, like *dichten* 'to seal' from the adjective *dicht* 'air/watertight'.

 A small group of fixed-preverbial verbs have a different stem.
-This is a heterogeneous group of verb stems, listed in [@next].
-Finally, there is a small group of fixed-preverbial verbs that are related to another verb without prefix, listed in [@nnext].
+This is a heterogeneous group of verb stems, listed completely in [@next].
+Finally, there is a small group of fixed-preverbial verbs that are related to another verb without prefix, listed completely in [@nnext].
 These fixed-preverbial verbs also have other morphological changes, either a change in the stem vowel (typically an Umlaut) and/or a change in the suffix.

 ::: ex
 Fixed-preverbial verbs based on other stems:^[`SELECT * WHERE like(a.VERB, "%- %") && a.WEITERE != " "`]